Table of Contents

 How do you read the odds on a spread?

 For spread betting, the odds are always close to even.
-The spread is set differently for each game, which depends on odds makers and advanced algorithms.
+The spread is set differently for each game, which depends on advanced algorithms used by all the best sports betting apps.

 The odds on each spread will be around -110.
 It could move slightly if one team is receiving more wagers than the other.